Larry Weiss Trophy

 The Trophy

 The New England Bridge Conference (NEBC), the ACBL's District 25, periodically awards the Larry Weiss Trophy.
-In the Bridge World magazine, the late Edgar Kaplan once said the late Larry Weiss was "the first gentleman of bridge."
+In The Bridge World magazine, the late Edgar Kaplan once said the late Larry Weiss was "the first gentleman of bridge."
 When Weiss, a longtime New England expert, died, his brother Stephen Weiss of Special Projects, the Alfred P. Sloan Foundation in New York, donated the trophy, which is inscribed, "For Grace and Skill at the Bridge Table."

 Three Criteria